What is preterm labor?

 - You have intestinal cramps.

 - The baby has stopped moving or is moving much less than normal.
-Use kick counting to check your baby's activity.
+Your doctor can tell you about kick counting, which you can use to check your baby's activity.

 If you are having painless or mild contractions that are irregular or more than 15 minutes apart: